TonyStark-19/Tic-Tac-Toe-React/README.md

 ---

-## Future Improvements
+## 🚀 Future Improvements

-- Add a reset functionality
-- Improve UI/UX design
+- 🎨 Improve UI/UX design
-- Implement time travel functionality
+- ⏳ Implement time travel functionality

 ---

-## Contribution
+## 🤝 Contribution

-Feel free to fork this repository and contribute to enhance the project.
+Feel free to fork this repository and contribute to enhance the project. 😊